kartoza/bims-website/docs/src/administrator/layer-upload/upload-spatial-layers.md

 After successfully completing the process, the user will gain access to the editor page.

-Click on the `Editor` button to access the editor page
+Click on the `Style Editor` button to access the editor page

 ![Editor Button](./img/upload-spacial-layer-9.png)

-This is the UI of the `Editor` page.
+This is the UI of the `Style Editor` page.

 ![Editor UI](./img/upload-spacial-layer-11.png)

-To learn more about using the `Editor` page, click [here](./style-editor.md).
+To learn more about using the `Style Editor` page, click [here](./style-editor.md).

 ## Admin page